booyaa/booyaa.github.io/_drafts/2018-XXXX-sketchpad-project-sinatra-nginx-docker-compose.md

 end
 ```

 The nginx config is a fairly standard reverse proxy setup.
-The only difference was that I created two [location][link_nginx_location] blocks: one to handle the rewrite and appending a parameter to the request and the other are URLs that do not need modification.
+I made one modification creating two [location][link_nginx_location] blocks: one to handle the rewrite and appending a parameter to the request and the other are URLs that do not need modification.

 ```nginx
 server {